• Tax free income insured by the Federal Government which continues as long as your home is your primary residence. Freedom from stress and worry.

 Not having to pay any monthly mortgage payments on the HECM is a great advantage.
 But what's even better is the LOC, Line of Credit.
 You can draw on your credit line whenever you need to whether to enjoy life more or pay some bills.

 The HECM line of credit stays open so the funds are there when you need them.
 The HECM line of credit grows over time as the unused portion of the line of credit grows at current expected interest rates.
-So, for example, if you took our the HECM line at age 62 or 65 and left it there for say 10 or 15 years, just think how much would be there at the expected rates of interest.
+So, for example, if you took out the HECM line at age 62 or 65 and left it there for say 10 or 15 years, just think how much would be in your line of credit at the expected rates of interest.

-Request Kathie's free Reverse Mortgage booklet and receive a free Reverse Mortgage quote.
+Request a Free Reverse Mortgage booklet and receive a free Reverse Mortgage proposal showing numbers and figures.
 We hope we have answered many of your questions.
-Feel free to contact Kathie with any concerns you may have.
+Feel free to contact us with any concerns you may have.